techbotgoku/imaginapi/readme.md

 ## Setup:

-1. Recommended : activate virtual environment and activate virtual environment `source .venv/bin/activate`
+1. Recommended : activate virtual environment (you can activate the same virtual environment for using) `source .venv/bin/activate`
 note: to deactivate virtual environment(to be done at end only) `$ deactivate`